rien/reStream/README.md

 - `-s --source`: the ssh destination of the reMarkable (default: `root@10.11.99.1`)
 - `-o --output`: path of the output where the video should be recorded, as understood by `ffmpeg`; if this is `-`, the video is displayed in a new window and not recorded anywhere (default: `-`)
 - `-f --format`: when recording to an output, this option is used to force the encoding format; if this is `-`, `ffmpeg`’s auto format detection based on the file extension is used (default: `-`).
+- `-w --webcam`: record to a video4linux2 web cam device.
+By default the first found web cam is taken, this can be overwritten with `-o`.
+The video is scaled to 1280x720 to ensure compatibility with MS Teams, Skype for business and other programs which need this specific format.

 If you have problems, don't hesitate to [open an issue](https://github.com/rien/reStream/issues/new) or [send me an email](mailto:rien.maertens@posteo.be).